bottlepy/bottle/docs/async.rst

 Thankfully the `gevent-websocket <http://pypi.python.org/pypi/gevent-websocket/>`_ package does all the hard work for us.
 Here is a simple WebSocket endpoint that receives messages and just sends them back to the client::

     from bottle import request, Bottle, abort
+    from gevent import monkey

-    app = Bottle()
+    monkey.patch_all()  # without this line the server responds to requests synchronously app = Bottle()

     @app.route('/websocket')